 Ashley and I began most of our evenings at the Rendezvous Bar.
 We found we could place our names on the waiting list at one of the restaurants downstairs, and the buzzer to alert us our table was ready would work at this bar.
 We loved the teal peacock decor and the self-playing piano.
 Though we sometimes had to wait a while for the bartender to take our order and make our drinks, we were fans of the chocolate martini and Italian sparkling wine.

 We spent a night at the disco Desires, where entertainment staff members taught us how to salsa dance.
 On another night we watched a Bollywood dance performance.
 On our first night, we tossed bean bags during a few rounds of Cornhole.
 Most nights there was a movie — such as Grease and The Hunger Games: Catching Fire — and a live event such as Karaoke, trivia, or a dance performance.

 Pro Tip: Befriend the entertainment staff!
 They will keep you in the loop about activities available on the resort day and night.
 The entertainment staff hosts contests, classes, games, and athletic activities throughout the day.
 Another great way to find out what is going on at the resort is to check the newsletter delivered to your room and posted in the elevators each day.

 If you are visiting Dreams Las Mareas with kids, your family will probably prefer the infinity pool that overlooks the resort.
 Kids can go down the waterslide and play on the giant chess board at this upper pool.

-The lower pool is more of an adult oasis.
+The lower pool is an adult oasis.
 Having strawberry daiquiris delivered directly to my lounge chair, I relaxed poolside with a book.
-We even ordered quesadillas at our lounge chairs for lunch.
+We even ordered quesadillas from our lounge chairs for lunch.